 ACRL-NEC’s Scholarly Communication Interest Group & Research Data Services Interest Group are excited to announce the 12th Research Data Management Roundtable

 Tuesday, July 14th, 2020

 So you want to share data in your (institutional*) repository…

-Join us for a day of data repository do’s, don’ts, and everything in-between on March 13, 2020, at Tufts University’s medical education building in Boston.
-In the morning, a panel of speakers with diverse experiences establishing, administering, and troubleshooting data repositories will discuss topics ranging from generating administrative and researcher buy-in to cross-departmental collaboration and technical support.
-In the afternoon, a roundtable discussion will engage attendees to explore their experiences with the unique benefits, challenges, and surprises, pleasant or otherwise, of managing data in repositories.
+Join us for a morning of data repository do’s, don’ts, and everything in-between on July 14th, 2020, in an online format (in Zoom) that will include speakers and a roundtable discussion.
+We will start with a panel of speakers with diverse experiences establishing, administering, and troubleshooting data repositories who will discuss topics ranging from generating administrative and researcher buy-in to cross-departmental collaboration and technical support.
+This will be followed by a roundtable discussion in which attendees will explore their experiences with the unique benefits, challenges, and surprises, pleasant or otherwise, of managing data in repositories.

 Registration is now open!
 Please visit our Eventbrite page to register.
 Space is limited.

 Location: Virtual roundtable via Zoom.
 The Zoom link will be sent to registrants closer to the date.

 *So you want to share data in a repository, whether institutional or otherwise, including those managed by others, potentially, but not necessarily including, 3rd party cloud hosted services: a panel and roundtable discussion...

 9:00 - 10:30: Panelist talks (10-15 minutes each) and discussion